Galapagos Rice Rat

 They are omnivorous, and can turn most things into a meal

-Highlights where the Galapagos Rice Rat can be seen
+Spots where the Galapagos Rice Rat can be observed

 A walk on Santa Fe